risingwavelabs/risingwave-docs/docs/sql/system-catalogs/information-schema.md

 ## How to use the information schema views?

-You can use various information schema views to determine the makeup of tables, views, and materialized views in a database.
+You can use various information schema views to determine the makeup of tables, sinks, views, and materialized views in a database.

 For example, you can query for names and types of all the tables, views, and materialized views in the current database: